 It’s located along Highway 1 and as you pass by, you’ll see a rock wall with the name written on it.
 Tell the security guard that you’re going to Bar Bura.
 A little ways after the entrance, you’ll pass a big abandoned boat on your left side.
 On the right, a man will be collecting the entrance fee ($5 USD per car).
 It’s pretty weak that they charge an entrance fee, especially considering the bar prices, but what can you do..

-After paying, veer to your right and continue up the bumpy, windy dirt road for what seems like forever.
+After paying, veer to your right and continue up the bumpy, windy dirt road for what seems like eternity.
 At the top of the hill you’ll see a big parking lot and if it’s busy, someone will tell you where to park.
 From there, you’ll wait for the shuttle bus down to the bar.
 Are you thirsty yet?

 Pile in the pass van and rattle down another dirt road.
 Finally, you’ve arrived and you have earned your drinks.

-Cuatro Cuatros Bar Bura is located on the edge of a hill with nothing but Pacific Ocean in front of you.
+Cuatro Cuatros Bar Bura is located on the edge of a hill with nothing but Pacific Ocean out in front of you.
 Get there early to grab a table (or a bale of hay) because open seats fill up quickly, especially on the weekends.
 The best seats require reservations on busy nights so call in advance if you want to ensure yourself a good spot.